Chem281Materials/Lab-3/README.md

 3. Ensure the norm of (1,1) is the square root of two

 Ensure `calculateDotProduct` gives the correct results for the following cases:

+1. Ensure the dot product of 2 vectors where one of them is all 0s is zero
+2. Single element vectors dot products are simply multiplication
+3. Any other test case of your choice

 Ensure `calculateProjection` gives the correct results for the following cases: